luminolous/intellectra-2025/README.md

 Intellectra is a baby milk producer that offers loyalty points for product purchases made by members.
 Based on customer history, transaction data, and product attributes, participants are challenged to build a binary classification model that can predict whether a customer will repurchase a product in the following month.

-This competition is part of the INTELLECTRA 2025 event organized by the Graduate Student Association of Statistics and Data Science at IPB University.

 ---

 ## Objectives